 - The arrest of those very same women for experiencing relationship abuse, even when they were using self-defense

 - Unwarranted removal of children from women who have been abused

 - Prosecution of women survivors involved in criminal conduct (which is often part of the abuse by the abusive partner)

 Sokoloff (2005) Examining the Intersections of Race, Class & Gender

 “The patriarchal state’s initial preoccupation with women’s morality and decency is a form of institutional violence that makes women primarily responsible for the violence directed against them.”

 Fregoso, R.L.(2006) The Complexities of “Feminicide” on the Border

-- The Women of Color Network Website
+- Women of Color Network Website

-- Domestic Violence At The Margins: Readings On Race, Class, Gender, And Culture by Natalie J. Sokoloff, Christina Pratt.
+- Domestic Violence At The Margins: Readings On Race, Class, Gender, And Culture, by Natalie J. Sokoloff, Christina Pratt.
 Rutgers University Press, 2005.

 - Color of Violence: The Incite!
 Anthology.
 Sound End Press, 2006

-by Kimberle Crenshaw.
+- Mapping the Margins: Intersectionality, Identity Politics, and Violence against Women of Color, by Kimberle Crenshaw.
 Stanford Law Review, Vol. 43, No. 6 (Jul., 1991), pp. 1241-1299

 - Intersectionality: A Tool for Gender and Economic Justice.
 AWID, 2004.